-- for the governing of Northern Ireland, for relationships between North and South, and for relationships between our two islands; - that no agreement can be reached in respect of any change in the present status of Northern Ireland without the freely expressed consent of a majority of the people of Northern Ireland; - that the freedom, to give consent to change must also mean the freedom to withhold that consent unless and until persuaded otherwise by democratic political means only; - that commitment to the principle of consent must, at the right time and in the right circumstances, be expressed in fundamental law; - that in the event of a permanent end to violence a place would be made and structures developed to bring in from the cold those who have lived in the shadow of their own terrorism. - 9.
-The Downing Street Declaration provided the most recent opportunity for the two Governments to rededicate themselves to the fundamental principles which have guided their joint efforts to find solutions to the problems in Northern Ireland.
-Essentially these are - spectively, to exercise their their of .
+- The 26 March 1991 Statement which established the ground rules for the three-stranded political talks accepted that the discussions must focus on three main relationships: those within Northern Ireland, including the relationship between any new institutions there and the Westminster Parliament; among the people of the island of Ireland; and between the two Governments.
+It was common ground between all the parties that hope of achieving a new and more broadly based agreement rested on finding a way to give adequate expression to the totality of these relationships. - 8.
+The Governments' common approach to the Talks has been consistent throughout with these different foundations, and their assessment of the basis for agreement rests on adherence to the following propositions:- - that the people living in Ireland, North and South, without coercion, without violence, should be free to determine their own future; - that this freedom can be expressed in the development of new structures for the governing of Northern Ireland, for relationships between North and South, and for relationships between our two islands; - that no agreement can be reached in respect of any change in the present status of Northern Ireland without the freely expressed consent of a majority of the people of Northern Ireland; - that the freedom, to give consent unless and until persuaded otherwise by democratic political means only; - that commitment to the principle of consent must, at the right time and in the right circumstances, be expressed in fundamental law;

+- 3 -CONFIDENTIAL

+- that in the event of a permanent end to violence a place would be made and structures developed to bring in from the cold those who have lived in the shadow of their own terrorism. - 9.
+The Downing Street Declaration provided the most recent opportunity for the two Governments to rededicate themselves to the fundamental principles which ahve guided their own joint efforts to find solutions to the problems in Northern Ireland.
+Essentially these are: